nelsonjchen/documentation/content/SCALE/SCALETutorials/Virtualization/_index.md

    Click **Upload** to begin the upload process.
 After the upload finishes, click **Next**.

-7. Specify a GPU.
+8. Specify a GPU.

    {{< trueimage src="/images/SCALE/Virtualization/AddVMGPU.png" alt="GPU Screen" id="GPU Screen" >}}

-   The **VirtIO** network interface requires a guest OS that supports VirtIO para-virtualized network drivers.

    {{< hint type="note" title="Supported GPUs" >}}
     iXsystems does not have a list of approved GPUs at this time but TrueNAS does support various GPU from Nvidia, Intel, and AMD.
     As of 24.10, TrueNAS does not automatically install NVIDIA drivers.
 Instead, users must manually install drivers from the UI.
 For detailed instructions, see (https://www.truenas.com/docs/truenasapps/#installing-nvidia-drivers).
    {{< /hint >}}

-8. Confirm your VM settings, then click **Save**.
+9. Confirm your VM settings, then click **Save**.

 ### Adding and Removing Devices
 After creating the VM, you can add or remove virtual devices.